 For 40 years, Marco K. Merrick has served in music ministry.
 A Baltimore native, he began piano studies at 8 years old at Peabody Conservatory of Music and subsequently in the studios of Pearl Evans, Charlotte Arbelotta, Audrey McCallum and Christina Luperini.
 Local churches include Shiloh Christian Community, Edgewood UMC, Metropolitan UMC, Adams Chapel A.M.E, First Baptist and Douglas Memorial Community Churches.

-The Founding Director of the Community Concert Choir of Baltimore, Inc., Marco is deeply committed to preserving the sacred music tradition of the African American Church.
+The Founding Director of the Community Concert Choir of Baltimore, Inc., Marco is deeply committed to preserving the sacred music of the African American Church.
 He is a member of the Choir Directors and Organists Guild of the Hampton Ministers Conference and Phi Mu Alpha Sinfonia, the nation’s oldest music fraternity.
-He’s served on the piano faculty at the Nathan Carter School of Music and is called upon as a music consultant, including directing the National ACT-SO Chorus during the NAACP Convention in Kansas City, MO and Los Angeles,CA. A founder of The Open Church of Maryland, Marco is a member of its board of directors.
+He’s served on the piano faculty at the Nathan Carter School of Music and is called upon as a music consultant,lecturer and presenter, including directing the National ACT-SO Chorus during the NAACP Convention in Kansas City, MO and Los Angeles,CA. A founder of The Open Church of Maryland, Marco is a member of its board of directors.

 “There are two ways of spreading light: To be the candle or the mirror that reflects it.”
 Edith Wharton